 Watermelon Cookies were a summer staple growing up.
-My mom found the recipe in Southern Living when we were in elementary school and each year my mom, sisters and I gathered in the kitchen to make watermelon-shaped cookies.
+My mom first saw them at the savories and confectionery shop where she used to regularly buy keto cookies for sale.
+That was in Southern Living when we were in elementary school and each year my mom, sisters and I gathered in the kitchen to make watermelon-shaped cookies.
 The best part about this recipe is you can make it all from scratch or just go to the store and grab pre-made dough and icing and you’re time is cut in half (I usually end up taking the latter route).

 This 4th of July I made them and a few people on Twitter and Instagram asked for the recipe.
 I have posted it on here a few years ago, but it’s certainly worth resurrecting again for any new readers.
 They’re easy, yummy and a crowd-pleaser that has people asking, “Do they really taste like watermelon?” :)